Requesting a letter of recommendation

 - If you are writing your own letter or writing for someone else, be aware of implicit biases.
 These are great resources on how to avoid gender bias and racial bias in letters of recommendation, but remember that implicit bias plays a role in how we write recommendations for many groups of people.

-As you begin to think about letters of recommendation, remember that you can make an appointment with the Comm Lab to think through who to ask, how to write the email, and how to write your own letter or someone else’s letter of recommendation.
+As you begin to think about letters of recommendation, remember that you can make an appointment with the Comm Lab to think through who to ask or how to write the email requesting your letter.
+If you have to write a letter for a mentee or for yourself, check out our new post on how to write your own letter or someone else’s letter of recommendation.